exakat/php-dictionary/dictionary.rst

 case
 ----

-cases are used in two situations in PHP :
+Cases are used in three situations:

 + with switch() expression
++ with match() expression
 + with enumeration